-DUE DATE: Monday, Oct.
-4th, in class.
+DUE DATE: Friday, Oct.
+7th, in class.

 The goal for this lab project is to develop a better understanding of the derivative from a graphical, numerical and analytical viewpoint.
-We will use MAPLE to draw tangent lines and estimate the derivative.
-A possible new formulation of the derivative is presented and you will need to use both MAPLE and pen and paper to decide whether it represents the derivative or is abstract nonsense.
+We will use Maple to draw tangent lines and estimate the derivative.
+A possible new formulation of the derivative is presented and you will need to use both Maple and hand calculations to decide whether it represents the derivative or is abstract nonsense.
 Hopefully, you will find this last question interesting and informative.

-It is required that you work in a group of two people.
+It is required that you work in a group of two or three people.
 Any help you receive from a source other than your lab partner(s) should be acknowledged in your report.
 For example, a textbook, web site, another student, etc. should all be appropriately referenced.
 Please turn in one report per group, listing the names of the groups members at the top of your report.
 Be sure to answer all questions carefully and neatly, writing in complete sentences.
 You should turn in your answers on separate sheets of paper.
-There are four MAPLE plots which need to be turned in for this project.
+There are four plots via Maple which need to be turned in for this project.

 1. Recall that the derivative of a function at a point is the slope of the tangent line to the curve at that point.
-Use MAPLE to define the function $f(x) = x^{\sin x}$ and then plot it over the domain $0 \le x \le 2$.
+Use Maple to define the function $f(x) = x^{\sin x}$ and then plot it over the domain $0 \le x \le 2$.
 The commands for this are listed below if you have forgotten them.
 Be sure to type them in exactly as below.